crypttops/PanCakeSwap-Front-Running-Bot/README.md

 # PanCakeSwap-Front-Running-Bot
-The Bot automatically Listens to Newly Listed Coins on PanCakeSwap(BSC Chain) and Automatically Buys them, listens to Price Variations and SWAPS Automatically(At a Profit) back to BNB
+This is a Telegram Bot that automatically Listens to Newly Listed Coins(But Only Legit ones) on PanCakeSwap(BSC Chain) and Automatically Buys them, listens to Price Variations and SWAPS Automatically(At a Profit) back to BNB